amberframework/docs/getting-started/Installation/configuration.md

 ### Where do custom settings go?

-You can include new settings withing your environment yaml file by specifying them in the secrets section of the yaml.
+You can include new settings within your environment YAML file by specifying them in the secrets section of the YAML.

 ```
 database_url: postgress:://postgres:@localhost:5432/test_development